barricklab/breseq/src/doc/methods.rst

 Base quality re-calibration
 ***************************

-In the FASTQ input files, each read base has generally been assigned a quality score by the normal pipeline for a given sequencing technology.
+In the FASTQ input files, each read base has been assigned a quality score by the normal pipeline for a given sequencing technology.
 Base quality re-calibration using covariates such as identity of the reference base, identity of the mismatch base, base position within the read, and neighboring base identities can significantly improve these error rate estimates [McKenna2010]_.

 |breseq| uses an empirical error model that is trained by assuming that nearly all of the disagreements between mapped reads and the reference genome are due to sequencing errors and not bona fide differences between the sample and the reference: it simply counts the number of times that each base or a single-base gap is observed in a read opposite each base or a single-base gap.
 These counts are further binned by the quality score of the read base.
 (The quality score of the next aligned base in the read is used for single-base deletions).
 A pseudocount of one is added to counts in all categories, and these error counts are converted to error rates by dividing the count in each cell by the sum across that base quality score.